7 Things You Need to Do Now to Help Protect Your Small Business

 Cyber insurance could help you if you experience a data breach, but it can also come in handy if a virus damages essential files.

-If you receive a payout from your cyber insurance, you could use it to recreate missing files or solve a breach.
+If you receive a payout from your cyber insurance, you could use it to notify impacted parties or to hire professionals to help determine the cause of the security breach.

 5. Get Property Insurance